JarnoBoks/oh-influx2timescale/README.md

    e.
 Manually compress the hypertable

    f.
 Set a default compression policy on the hypertable

+   g. *For string items*: set a default retention policy of 7 days on the string hypertable. (this is configurable in mysecrets.py)
-5. The openHAB REST API is called to add the item to the "persist_jdbc_everyupdate" group (for switches and contacts) or the "persist_jdbc_everychange" group (for numbers) so openHAB will persist any new updates/changes to the item.
+5. The openHAB REST API is called to add the item to the *persist_jdbc_everyupdate*-group (for switches and contacts) or the *persist_jdbc_everychange*-group (for numbers and strings) so openHAB will persist any new updates/changes to the item.
+6. *For string items*: If a string isn’t updated at least once a week there is a risk that the retention policy will leave openHAB with an empty table for strings.
+To prevent this from happening, string items will be added to the *persist_jdbc_everyday*-group as well.

+   \

-The script writes it output to stdout and in to a logfile in the same folder as the script.
+The script will write its output to stdout and in to a logfile in the same folder as the script.
 Check the logfile for any errors.

 ## Additional information: